 Pharos is the name of the printing system that runs the CUMC campus printers.
-If you have a Columbia email account (UNI) you can select File - Print from any public computer to send your document to a Pharos print queue:
+If you have an MC/Exchange (CUMC email account) you can select File - Print from any public computer to send your document to a Pharos print queue:

 Once you have sent your print job(s), go to your desired Pharos printer to login and select the document to print.
 Our

 Pharos Printing web site has full instructions.

 - CUMC_B&W - to print at any of the black and white laserjet campus printers

 - CUMC_Color - to print to the color laserjet printers in Hammer

 If you would like to print to Pharos from your own computer,